 By Kris Rich, NBC-HWC, CPT, CET

 It’s a pretty safe to say that if you live or vacation in Michigan during the summer months, you’ll want to do your exercising outdoors for a nice change from indoor exercise equipment.
 After all, we only get three guaranteed months of warm weather in the mitten state: June, July and August.
-Not to mention, COVID-19 has many gyms still closed or operating with restrictions.
 Aside from the regular summer activities, there are plenty of other ways to stay active this summer without getting bored.
 Here are five unique and entertaining ways to spice up your summer workouts:

 Keep your activity exciting and engaging this summer.
 Earn those naps in the hammock or in your beach chair.
 Summer goes by way too quickly in our state, so make sure you find ways to stay active as your schedule gets more relaxed and less routine.
 And most importantly, enjoy the shortest season of the year as you get moving Michigan!